Tooth Extractions – Odessa, TX

 - Third molars, wisdom teeth, are the last to erupt into patients’ smiles, and there is often inadequate space to accommodate these teeth making extraction necessary

 Removing a tooth is a permanent change to your smile, so you want to be sure that you feel completely certain about it before the procedure.
 Here are some of the most commonly asked questions that we get about tooth extractions.
 If you need more information or have questions that we haven’t listed here, contact our team.
 We’ll be happy to schedule an appointment with one of our skilled dentists for you.

 How do I know if I need a tooth extracted?

 It can be difficult to know on your own whether or not a tooth needs to be extracted.
 Can your injured or decayed tooth be saved, or is it too damaged to salvage?
 In many cases, one of our dentists will explain the problem and why he recommends extraction.
 We will always take the time to make sure that you fully understand your situation and why removal may be your only or best treatment option.
 We want you to feel confident moving forward with any treatment and know that your smile is in capable hands.

 Do I need to see an oral surgeon?

-Most of the time, our dentists can handle tooth extractions right here in our office!
-We may refer you to an oral surgeon if there are special complications, but in general we have the training and experience to perform this procedure safely in our comfortable practice.
+Most of the time, our dentists can handle tooth extractions right here in our dental office!
+We may refer you to an oral surgeon if there are special complications, but in general, we have the training and experience to perform this procedure safely in our comfortable dental office.